drewbelf/blog/content/posts/2024/0310_oscars.md

 tags: [opinion, film]
 ---

 Here I rank the Oscars nominees for Best Picture, from least favorite to favorite.
+Honestly this was a very good year for Best Picture nominees so it was hard ranking them.
+With the exception of my bottom 3 (I really did not care for any of those), I could very easily arrive at an entirely different ranking, depending on the day.

 ## 10. Maestro